til2to/Dennis-Owusu-Prah/README.md

 Clone this repository to your desired folder:

-sh
-  cd your-local-folder
+- cd your-local-folder
-  git clone git@github.com:myaccount/my-project.git
+- clone this repository into your local directory
+- open the project in your favorite code editor
+- Install node packages
+- run npm start to preview in your local browser

 ### Install